Chapter Thirteen – Reproduction

 Wynne seems to understand the path of my thoughts and walks it with me.
 “Ethnic genome diversity is intrinsic to the Saturnians.
 This is codified into our existence.”

 “Well, I did notice that.
 I mean, and I apologize for my ignorance if I get this wrong, but you’re a black African—I mean, like, Lupita-black not Beyoncé-black—with those brilliantly odd crystalline green eyes and an Irish name with a kind of American accent I can’t quite get a fix on.
 I had black friends with green eyes, but yours are…new.
 I figured something…different happened, but I’m 900 million miles away from Earth and it’s fifteen hundred years later so …” No matter how many times I say or think that, it never gets old.
 It probably will eventually.
 “Still, some people during my time would say a dark black person with those odd green eyes sounds more along the lines of … eugenics especially if you throw around the word paradigm.
-Without context, it’s … questionable … problematic…and frightening.
-But, like I said, it could be my own ignorance too.
-I mean this isn’t Kanye and grey contacts at the Met Gala—it’s Toni Morrison’s The Bluest Eye.
-Isn’t it?”
+And there are no fat or skinny or short people here from what I’ve seen; no disabled people—without context, it’s … questionable … problematic…and frightening.
+But, like I said, it could be my own ignorance too and you really haven’t shown me all the colonies so.
+I mean, this isn’t Kanye and grey contacts at the Met Gala—it’s Toni Morrison’s The Bluest Eye and something far more dubiously insidious and unethical, isn’t it?”
 I flounce around in my cultural ignorance knowingly pursuing knowledge like an ant at a barbecue.

 How am I supposed to learn if I don’t engage and ask these questions though?
 Could all my questions be categorized as stupid?
 It sure feels like it.

 “Human reproduction changed dramatically in the years following your … exit,” she says ignoring my Kanye-Toni references.